Worshipping in the Divine Liturgy - Part 1

 THE GREAT LITANY

-At the same time, we’re not inactive and waiting on God to hand us these things; Fr.
-Emmanuel Hazidakis says that, by remembering the Theotokos and saints and offering ourselves to God, we are engaging in a “call to arms” because “armed with the aid of the Saints, and first among them the most holy Theotokos, we are ready to go to battle against evil and overcome it, as they did.”
+At the same time, we’re not passively waiting on God to hand us these things; Fr.
+Emmanuel Hazidakis says that, by commemorating the Theotokos and saints and offering ourselves to God, we are engaging in a “call to arms” because “armed with the aid of the Saints, and first among them the most holy Theotokos, we are ready to go to battle against evil and overcome it, as they did.”
 As St. Symeon reminds us, “It is essential that we perform this offering by works.”
-The Great Litany is therefore also a prayer that God will bring peace into the world in part by working through us to accomplish this holy task.
+The Litany is therefore also a prayer that God will bring peace into the world in part by working through us to accomplish this holy task.
 Do people live in danger and fear?
 In this Litany we offer ourselves to God to accomplish His work in combatting the sources of danger.
 Are people hungry?
 Then we offer ourselves to God to accomplish His work in providing food.
-The Litany is an all-encompassing prayer, in which we pray not only for God to meet these often desperate needs, but also to work through us to do so.
+The Litany is a truly holistic prayer, in which we pray not only for God to meet these often desperate needs, but to work through us to do so.

-After stating our needs, we then demonstrate how we should respond to our situation: we thank God for everything He does for us (we are talking here about the normal or typical antiphons; on feast days we sing festal antiphons which contain prophetic verses related to the feast).
+After stating our needs, we then demonstrate the proper response to our situation: we thank God for everything He does for us (we are talking here about the normal or typical antiphons; on feast days we sing festal antiphons which contain prophetic verses related to the feast).
 The priest begins by praising and thanking God for His power, glory, mercy and love; the people then sing the first antiphon (taken from Psalm 102), blessing the Lord and thanking Him for His love and care for us.
 The antiphon refers to our physical illnesses, but also begins addressing our spiritual illness by thanking God for forgiving our iniquities.
-The priest follows this antiphon with a little litany that ends in asking God to preserve His Church, and to sanctify and glorify the people who love both Him and His people.
+The priest follows this antiphon with a little litany culminating in asking God to preserve His Church, and to sanctify and glorify the people who love both Him and His people.

 During the third antiphon the priest and those serving with him carry the Gospel into the nave in a procession called the Little Entrance; we’ll discuss this momentous event in Unit 4.